UgoChiori/numerisbook/README.md

 - **`main.tsx`**: The root file that renders the React app into the DOM.

 - **`tailwind.config.js`**: Configuration file for customizing Tailwind CSS, allowing for custom themes and utility classes.
+- **`tests/`: Contains Jest tests for various components to ensure they work as expected.
+- **`InvoiceActivity.test.tsx`: Tests for the InvoiceActivity component.
+-**`InvoiceDetails.test.tsx`: Tests for the InvoiceDetails component.
+-**`InvoiceHeader.test.tsx`: Tests for the InvoiceHeader component.
+-**`InvoiceReminder.test.tsx`: Tests for the InvoiceReminder component.

 ### Responsiveness